Kennel cough is an infectious upper respiratory condition that is spread through airborne mucus particles from one dog to another.

 One of the best all around cures for kennel cough is, surprisingly, something which you can find in your kitchen on a daily basis: garlic.
 Garlic has both antibiotic and antiviral properties, and it is a potent immune system booster that will give your dog the extra push he needs to get rid of kennel cough once and for all.

 Pre-loading your dog with garlic before taking him to a kennel is also an excellent preventative measure that can keep him from getting sick in the first place.

 You may be one of the many dog owners who have heard that garlic is actually toxic to dogs.

 There's a lot of controversy surrounding this issue, but the truth is that your dog will only have a negative reaction to garlic if he is allergic to it.
 Otherwise, it's incredibly healthy for dogs with no side effects.

 Of course, if your dog is allergic it can be very dangerous, so make sure you get an allergy test before starting your dog on an anti-kennel cough garlic regimen.
 You don't want to take any chances with your dog, so if you're uncertain in any way just skip the garlic altogether.
 There are plenty of other cures for kennel cough that you can make use of.

 To use the garlic, make a soup with organic broth, a few boiled vegetables, and three or four cloves of fresh garlic.
 Put them all in a blender and blend until smooth and creamy.
-Then, just pour it on top of your dog's regular dry Dog Food.
+Then, just pour it on top of your dog's regular dry dog food.
 If you serve canned food, mix it in until it's all the same consistency.
-Here is another Cure for Kennel Cough.